 Get to the point.
 For example, if someone is perpetually late, be clear: (1) point out the time you agreed to meet and the time they arrived, (2) explain how you feel when someone is repeatedly late, and (3) ask the individual if he or she can commit to punctuality in the future.
 Clear articulation of important issues uncovers matters that need to be addressed.

 6. Ditch the martyr act.

 A “martyr” is a term used to describe someone who lets others know by their behavior that they are suffering – and it’s your fault.
 Martyrdom is a form of manipulation.
-The more requests being made of you, the more you need to clearly articulate your boundaries.
+The more requests being made of you, the more you must clearly articulate your boundaries.
 “Valuing your own needs and priorities is not selfish,” explains Warrell.
 “It’s smart.”